Chapter 10: Getting Organized

 Some examples of what tenant groups have accomplished include:

-Between 2014 and 2015, an investor-landlord purchased dozens of buildings in a Boston neighborhood with predominantly working class Latino residents.
-If a building was not delivered vacant by the former owner, the investor brought eviction actions against the existing tenants.
-A group of tenants from multiple buildings owned by this one investor began attending weekly community meetings where they learned about their rights, obtained legal counsel, and formed a tenants association.
+An investor-landlord purchased dozens of buildings in a predominantly working-class Latino Boston neighborhood.
+The investor then brought eviction actions against the existing tenants.
+A group of tenants from multiple buildings owned by this one investor began attending weekly community meetings where they learned about their rights, obtained legal counsel, and formed a tenants’ association/tenant union.
 The tenants collectively demanded that the investor dismiss all pending eviction actions against them and reinstate their tenancies.
 The tenants also made their demand public, bringing their story to the media and to public officials.
 Shortly after the tenants made their demand, the investor agreed to dismiss the pending eviction actions and to allow the tenants to remain in their homes as tenants.

 Go to the table of contents, or download this chapter as a PDF below.